Lendico/partner-api-documentation/Security.md

 The Authentication part is composed of Mutual TLS (typical end-point authentication and encryption) and HTTP Request signing (application level authentication and integrity) which is described in [HTTP Signatures Draft RFC version 10](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-10).

 To secure the connection to our APIs, we require TLS Client Authentication and HTTP message signing for both authentication and end-to-end data integrity.
-For TLS Client Authentication, use your TLS client certificate or eIDAS Qualified website certificate supporting PSD2.
-For HTTP message signing, use your HTTP Signing certificate or eIDAS Qualified seal certificate supporting PSD2.
+For TLS Client Authentication, use your TLS client certificate.
+For HTTP message signing, use your HTTP Signing certificate.

 Two X.509 public key certificates are required for authentication: